Passwords in Your Business

 In today’s world, there’s not much you can do to avoid using passwords.
 Within your small business, passwords are used to protect your sensitive documents, employee, vendor and customer information, as well as trade secrets, business funds and more.

 Criminals will often target your business – a hub of highly sensitive information – over individuals simply because businesses hold larger pools of valuable data.
-Even if you follow sufficient security standards, change your passwords regularly and incorporate strict password policies, these security tactics aren’t always foolproof.
-Sometimes bad password habits can still slip through the cracks.
+Even if you follow sufficient security standards, change your passwords regularly and incorporate strict password policies, sometimes bad password habits can still slip through the cracks.

 Last year, 63 percent of data breaches were caused by weak or stolen passwords.
 Thus, password managers have become one of the most valuable tools that businesses can use to secure their sensitive login credentials and business files.